hazelcast/hazelcast/docs/design/processor-classloader/processor-classloader.md

 ### Option 1 Only server side resources

-Allow to specify only jars in particular folder already present on the member - main advantage is that it is simple.
+Allow specifying jars only in a particular folder already present on the member - the main advantage is that it is simple.

 The folder must be configurable, the most common case will use the server distribution, so a HazelcastProperty is enough.
 A property in the